Alumni and friends of Aalto gathered in NYC to learn about the predictability of stock returns

 After the presentations, the participants engaged in lively discussions on the topics presented.
 They also shared several great suggestions for future events and activities to build the global Aalto University community as well as for cultivating a giving back culture, which is much more advanced in the US than in Finland.

 Aalto’s aim is to actively enhance its alumni community globally.
-During the past eight years (except during the pandemic), the Dean of the School of Business has hosted alumni events in New York, Seoul, Brussels, Singapore, Palo Alto, London, Stockholm, the Stanford University campus and Moscow.
+During the past eight years (except during the pandemic), the Dean of the School of Business has hosted alumni events in New York, Seoul, Brussels, Singapore, Palo Alto, London, Stockholm and the Stanford University campus.
 Before the pandemic, the President and Vice President of Aalto met alumni in New York, San Francisco and Los Angeles.

 Jonna Söderholm, Head of External Relations, School of Business